Selmanimdat/Real-House-Rent-Price-Prediction-With-Web-Scarping/README.md

-# Regression with Web Scraping
+# Real House Rent Price Prediction With Web Scarping

 This repository contains a project for performing regression analysis with data obtained from web scraping.
 The project includes data cleaning, model training, and a Streamlit app for model prediction.